 Module Components and Types Course Nr.
-Course Name Туре ECTS Number of Sessions (per Semester) Duration of Session (min) Total (hours) CO33-930112 Development Economics Seminar 5 28 75 35 CO33-040122 Environmental and Resource Economics Seminar 5 28 75 35 CO33-930202 Innovation Economics Seminar 5 28 75 35
+Course Name Туре ECTS No. of Sessions Duration of Total (per Semester) Session (min) (hours) CO33-930112 Development Economics Seminar 5 28 75 35 CO33-040122 Environmental and Seminar 5 28 75 35 Resource Economics CO33-930202 Innovation Economics Seminar 5 28 75 35

 Module Name Module Code ECTS

 Economic Institutions and Organization CO34-EconInstOrg 15

-Pre-requisites Module Contact Person Level (type)
+Pre-requisites Pre-requisites Module Contact Person Level (type)

-Corresponding CHOICE Modules Prof. Dr. W. Werner □Year 1 (CHOICE)
+□ Corresponding CHOICE Modules Prof. Dr. W. Werner □Year 1 (CHOICE)

-⊠None ⊠Year 2 (CORE)
+CH13-GenEco (General Economics) ⊠Year 2 (CORE)

-□Year 3 (CAREER)
+□ None ☐Year 3 (CAREER)

-□Any (Jacobs Track)
+☐Any (Jacobs Track)

 Frequency Duration

 Every year 1 year

-This module gives an overview of the many ways in which value creation can be organized in economic institutions on national and sub-national levels.
+This module gives an overview of the many ways in which value creation can be organized in economic institutions on international, national and sub-national levels.
 The course Comparing Economic Systems introduces the many different forms of market capitalism and their different performances.
-The course Organization Theory and Design focusses on the sub-national level.
-It offers explanations for why new organizational forms emerge in firms while traditional forms become less important.
-Since value creation happens not only in profit-oriented firms but to a large extent also in non-profit organizations, international organizations, and governmental organizations, this module also covers in a third course examples from Public Management and Public Policy.
-In all these fields organization involves the division and coordination of labor and other resources for meaningful purposes and it is fascinating to study how it is achieved in practice.
+The course International Economics does not only show how international trade, capital movements and labor migration help to maximize welfare in a liberal world order, but in some instances also lead to significant welfare losses, as for example in the case of international financial crises.
+Since value creation happens not only in profit-oriented firms but to a large extent also in non-profit organizations, international organizations, and governmental organizations, this module also focusses in a third course on Public Management and Public Policy.
+All these fields open a view on the importance of political decisions and determinants for economic value creation.

-This module equips students with the essential knowledge of Organizational Theory and Organizational Design with a special emphasis on 21st-century advances in theory and practice.
-Students will understand the specific organizational opportunities and challenges of private and public, profit-seeking and non-profit organizations.
-Students will be able to use this knowledge to build their careers in a variety of organizational contexts and contribute to their organizations' purposes more effectively.
+This module equips students with essential knowledge of the role that political institutions and the organization of economic activities play in the creation of economic value.
+Students will understand the specific organizational opportunities and challenges of private and public, profit-seeking and non-profit organizations on international, national and sub-national levels.
+They will be able to use this knowledge to understand the remarkable differences in the performance of economic actors including firms and governmental institutions that they might be working for in their later careers in different regions of the world.

-- Analyze diverse contextual forces and dynamic organization-environment relationships - Assess the potential and limitations of organizational design efforts - Apply competing and complementary theories of organizational effectiveness - Understand the specific character and recent developments of Public Management - Evaluate the opportunities and requirements of Social Entrepreneurship ventures - Reflect on one's own roles as member, partner or client of various organizations
+- Analyze diverse contextual forces and dynamic organization-environment relationships, especially in political economy and socio-economic contexts - Assess the potential and limitations of economic regimes for value creation - Evaluate the effects of international economic regimes on economic dynamics and policy outcomes on the national level - Apply competing and complementary theories of organizational and institutional effectiveness - Understand the specific character and recent developments of Public Management - Evaluate the opportunities and requirements of Social Entrepreneurship ventures - Reflect on one's own roles as member, partner or client of various economic institutions